dart-lang/language/working/0546-patterns/patterns-feature-specification.md

 ```

 Even in switch statements, which allow multiple empty cases to share a single
-body, an or pattern can be useful when you want multiple patterns to share a
+body, a logical-or pattern can be useful when you want multiple patterns to
-guard:
+share a guard:

 ```dart
 switch (shape) {